-For financial instruments other than purchased or in the "other income - interest income" line item. originated credit-impaired financial assets (i.e. assets that are credit-impaired on initial recognition), the effective (iii) Equity instruments designated as at FVTOCI interest rate is the rate that exactly discounts estimated future cash receipts (including all fees and points paid or On initial recognition, the Group may make an irrevocable received that form an integral part of the effective interest election (on an instrument-by-instrument basis) to rate, transaction costs and other premiums or discounts) designate investments in equity instruments as at excluding expected credit losses, through the expected life FVTOCI.
-Designation at FVTOCI is not permitted if the of the debt instrument, or, where appropriate, a shorter equity investment is held for trading or if it is contingent period, to the gross carrying amount of the debt instrument consideration recognised by an acquirer in a business on initial recognition.
-For purchased or originated creditcombination. impaired financial assets, a credit-adjusted effective interest rate is calculated by discounting the estimated Investments in equity instruments at FVTOCI are initially future cash flows, including expected credit losses, to the measured at fair value plus transaction costs.
-Subsequently, amortised cost of the debt instrument on initial recognition. they are measured at fair value with gains and losses
+For financial instruments other than purchased or originated credit-impaired financial assets (i.e. assets that are credit-impaired on initial recognition), the effective interest rate is the rate that exactly discounts estimated future cash receipts (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) excluding expected credit losses, through the expected life of the debt instrument, or, where appropriate, a shorter period, to the gross carrying amount of the debt instrument on initial recognition.
+For purchased or originated credit-impaired financial assets, a credit-adjusted effective interest rate is calculated by discounting the estimated future cash flows, including expected credit losses, to the amortised cost of the debt instrument on initial recognition.